Transfer learning of optimal QAOA parameters in combinatorial optimization: Transfer learning in QAOA

 We pick 5 random instances for each problem size.
-For the TSP, we use instances with 3, 4, 5, and 6 cities (9, 16, 25, and 36 qubits), where the distances between cities are randomly chosen from a normal distribution with mean value 10 and standard deviation 0.1.
+For the TSP, we use instances with 3, 4, 5, and 6 cities (9, 16, 25, and 36 qubits), where the distances between cities are randomly chosen from a normal distribution with a mean value of 10 and a standard deviation of 0.1.
+This set of values is chosen because it has been shown to produce hard instances of the TSP \cite{Cheeseman1991}.
 In the BPP, we consider scenarios involving 3, 4, 5, and 6 items (12, 20, 30, and 42 qubits).
-The weight of each item is randomly chosen from 1 to 10, and 20 as the maximum weight of the bins.
+The weight of each item is randomly chosen from integer values between 1 and 10, and 20 is the maximum weight of the bins.
 The MaxCut, MIS, KP, and PO problem sizes are 4, 6, 8, 10, 12, 14, 16, 18, 20, 25, 30, 35, 40, and 42.
 For MaxCut problems, we use randomly weighted edges with weights between 0 and 1 and a probability of having an edge between any two vertices as 70\%.
 In MIS problems, edges between nodes are randomly selected with a 50\% probability of having an edge.
-For KP problems, item values range from 5 to 63, weights from 1 to 20, and maximum weight is set to half of the sum of all weights.
-Finally, for PO, correlation matrix values are chosen from $[-0.1, 0, 0.1, 0.2]$, asset costs varying between 0.5 and 1.5, and the budget is set to half of the total assets cost.
+For KP problems, item values are randomly chosen from integer values between 5 to 63, weights from 1 to 20, and the maximum weight is set to half of the sum of all weights.
+Finally, for PO, correlation matrix values are chosen randomly from $[-0.1, 0, 0.1, 0.2]$, asset costs varying between 0.5 and 1.5, and the budget is set to half of the total assets cost.
+For large problems, we simulate them using JUQCS–G software \cite{Willsch2022} on JUWELS Booster, a cluster of 3744 NVIDIA A100 Tensor Core GPUs, integrated into the modular supercomputer JUWELS \cite{Krause2019, JuwelsClusterBooster}.

 For the inequality constraints in the KP, PO, and BPP, we use the unbalanced penalization approach \cite{Montanez-Barrera2022, Montanez-Barrera2023}.
 Once the QUBO is generated with quadratic penalization terms and translated to the Ising Hamiltonian representation, the Hamiltonian is normalized in all the cases.
+This step is helpful to bring the problem Hamiltonian to a similar range of energy.
+A similar procedure is used by D-Wave annealers with the auto\_scale functionality \cite{dwave_solver_parameters}.
 In Appendix \ref{appendix}, we explain in detail the problems and the parameters used in this work.

+To quantify the performance of TL, we use the probability of success, $probability(^*x)$.
+This is calculated from the final state vector $|\psi\rangle$ (after the QAOA protocol has been implemented) given by